andresfgc/P4-REMS/README.md

 * Deadline:
   * In plan to add the deadline by which the project is to be sold.

+#### For Properties page
+* Filter-function:
+  * I plan to add a filter-function where the user can select only relevant project's properties and another filter-function for the properties's status.

 ### Technologies Used